 Each student is unique.
 So are we.

-The University of Dayton Department of Biology offers you Bachelor of Science, Master of Science and Doctor of Philosophy degree options.
+The University of Dayton Department of Biology offers the Bachelor of Science, Master of Science and Doctor of Philosophy degree options.
 Our mission is to provide a unique educational experience for undergraduate and graduate students in the field of biology.
 This mission is implemented not only through formal class work and faculty-mentored laboratory research, but also through integration of undergraduate and graduate education and a curriculum-based career development program.
 There are two career tracks within the department: the biomedical track and the environmental/ecology track.
 The opportunities for students to participate in the application of biology are vast.
 Currently our faculty attracts over $4 million dollars in sponsored research in areas such as cancer and stem cell biology, regenerative biology, microbiology and immunology, and molecular biology.
 The research emphasis in the environmental area includes applied and restoration ecology.

 Our undergraduate and graduate programs are unique from a number of perspectives.
 At the University of Dayton, our biology students are immersed in a rigorous challenging program of study designed to combine specific scientific knowledge and theory with robust laboratory and field experience.
 Your classroom may include a chalkboard, electron microscope, wading through a wetland area, isolating specific genes involved in cancer, or studying the exciting potential of stem cells.
 Our formal lecture classes for majors are small and taught by full time professors, all of whom possess a Ph.D.
 What you learn through traditional lecture and study will be significantly enhanced by your own hands-on experience.